 10

-However, you would definitely be so fortunate if you visit Kapuzinerberg very early in the morning and the weather in Salzburg is sunny and misty.
+You would be quite fortunate to visit Kapuzinerberg early in the morning when the weather in Salzburg is sunny and misty.

-The view is particularly magical when you see Hohensalzburg Fortress illuminated by warm morning light while it is faintly veiled in mist.
+The view is particularly magical as Hohensalzburg Fortress is illuminated by warm morning light, faintly veiled in mist.

 On the other hand, the view of Old Town Salzburg from Kapuzinerberg is breathtakingly dramatic at sunset.

-If the weather is good, you may be able to see a golden sky over Salzburg from a completely breathtaking perspective.
+If the weather is good, you may witness a golden sky over Salzburg from a completely stunning perspective.

-The silhouette of Hohensalzburg Fortress is straight out of a fantasy movie — an absolute romantic scene to see.
+The silhouette of Hohensalzburg Fortress looks straight out of a fantasy movie — an absolutely romantic scene.

-You might want to bring a tripod with your camera so you can capture time-lapse videos of the moment you’re taking in these beautiful scenes.
+You might want to bring a tripod with your camera to capture time-lapse videos of these beautiful moments.

 Hiking Kapuzinerberg in the winter is not recommended.
-However, if the weather is good, you may want to spend some time in Hettwer Bastei (Bastion) for some amazing views.
+However, depending on the weather, you may want to spend some time in Hettwer Bastei (Bastion) for some amazing views.

 Just be careful, as there may be snow and the path to the bastion can be very slippery.
 Visit at your own risk.